illusori/space-engineers-zi-bar-charts/README.md

 show_scale | true | Should the scale (max Y point) be displayed in the bottom border? title | chart name | Title to display for the chart. unit | varies | Unit to use for display.
-(Note: Doesn't change chart scaling, just the unit label.) bars | 30 | Number of bars to display in the chart.
+(Note: Doesn't change chart scaling, just the unit label.) scaling | 1.0 | How much to scale values by for display.
+Use 1000 to turn kg into tonnes.
+Or 0.0001 to turn tonnes into kg.
+Use `unit` to set the unit label. bars | 30 | Number of bars to display in the chart.
 Max is 100. warn_above | Not Set | If set, colour bars with value higher than this in red (or bad_color if set).
 Bars below will be green (or good_color if set). warn_below | Not Set | If set, colour bars with value lower than this in red (or bad_color if set).
 Bars above will be green (or good_color if set).